By VSCP LAW

 Another reason it is unwise to wait to contact an attorney is that your lawyer has an arduous task ahead of collecting, preserving, and analyzing countless records, reports, documents, photographs, videos, eyewitness statements, police records, driving records, workplace records, etc. All of this evidence needs to be gathered, secured, and reviewed carefully by your attorney so they can draft a Complaint that sets forth each and every possible cause of action and claim for damages for you and your child.

 Thus, the best thing to do after an injury – whether it’s a medical malpractice injury, personal injury, etc. – is to promptly contact an experienced lawyer.
 The above-illustrated exceptions may apply in your case and, legally-speaking, the clock may not start ticking exactly on the date of your injury.
 But, make no mistake: time is of the essence.
 Your attorney needs time to collect, preserve, and analyze evidence.
 In cases of medical malpractice, your attorney needs to find a medical expert who is specialized in the same type of medicine as the doctor who caused your injury.
 And once the attorney finds that expert, the expert needs to draft a special document called a Certificate of Merit.
 Then, your attorney needs to draft a detailed Complaint with all possible causes of actions and claims for damages.
-All of this takes time so it is wise to contact an experienced personal injury or medical malpractice attorney as soon as possible to discuss your possible lawsuit.
-Start the conversation today with an attorney at VSCP Law
+All of this takes time so it is wise to contact an experienced personal injury or medical malpractice lawyer in Philadelphia as soon as possible to discuss your possible lawsuit.
+Start the conversation today with an attorney at VSCP Law.